Luminarys/Sanka/README.md

 ## Installation
     1. git clone https://github.com/Luminarys/Sanka.git && cd Sanka
     2. Configure your features in Cargo.toml.
 In the features section you may remove "stats" or add "private".
-If you do want to use private tracker features, it's recommended you write an implementation in private.rs or use an existing implentation.
+If you do want to use private tracker features, it's recommended you write an implementation in private.rs or use an existing implementation.
     3. cargo build --release
     4. The generated executable is located at target/release/sanka